-Authority Agencies with Jurisdiction Requirements species or result in the destruction or adverse modification of critical habitat for those species.
+Authority Agencies with Jurisdiction Requirements Marine Mammal Protection Act National Marine Fisheries Service (NMFS) Prohibits injury or harm (including disturbance) to marine mammals, except as authorized by NMFS.
+Endangered Species Act Section 7 Consultation NMFS and/or USFWS Requires federal agencies to ensure that actions they authorize (e.g., through issuance of a permit), fund, or carry out are not likely to jeopardize the continued existence of any endangered or threatened species or result in the destruction or adverse modification of critical habitat for those species.
 Magnuson-Stevens Fishery Management and Conservation Act Consultation NMFS Requires a federal agency to consult with NMFS on a proposed activity authorized, funded, or undertaken by the agency, if the activity may adversely affect essential fish habitat (EFH) for federally managed commercially harvestable fish.
 Washington State State Environmental Policy Act Various Requires state and local agencies to review proposals and identify environmental impacts; permits and approvals can be conditioned or denied, to mitigate or avoid the impacts identified through SEPA review.
 State Hydraulic Code Washington Department of Fish and Wildlife (WDFW) Regulates activities that use, divert, obstruct, or change the natural flow or bed of waters (marine or fresh); project proponents must obtain a Hydraulic Project Approval, which ensures the work is done in a manner that protects fish life.
 Clean Water Act Section 401 Washington State Department of Ecology Requires certification for any projects that may result in a discharge into waters of the United States to ensure that the discharge complies with applicable state water quality requirements.
 City of Seattle Environmentally Critical Areas Ordinance City of Seattle Department of Construction & Inspections (SDCI) Protects and regulates activities on or adjacent to critical areas; critical areas include geologic hazard areas, flood-prone areas, wetlands, and fish and wildlife habitat conservation areas (which include streams, riparian corridors, wildlife habitats mapped or designated by WDFW, corridors connecting priority habitats, and areas that support species of local importance).
 Shoreline Master Program SDCI Regulates activities in and near major water bodies (e.g., rivers, large lakes, marine waters), establishes requirements for maintaining native vegetation.
 Tree Protection Ordinance SDCI Limits the number, size, and type of trees that may be removed from private property and establishes requirements for replacing trees that are cut down.
 City of Seattle SEPA Plants and Animals Policy SDCI Allows DPD to grant, condition, or deny construction and use permit applications for public or private proposals subject to SEPA review, with the goal of minimizing or preventing loss of wildlife habitat.
 Land Use Regulations SDCI Specifies Green Factor requirements and street tree requirements for development in the Multifamily and Commercial zones and establishes tree requirements for development in Neighborhood Residential zones.